TerbitlahTerang/MatahariTerbit/src/assets/documentation/en/results/NumberOfPanels.md

 This recommendation is based on the following three factors.

 ### 1 Electricity bill
 It is not profitable to produce more electricity than you use.
-The national utility company (PLN) cannot pay you any money.
+That is because the national utility company (PLN) cannot pay you any money.
-Therefore, the best you can do is to reduce your monthly bill to be as small possible.
+Therefore, the best you can do is use solar panels to make your monthly bill to be as small possible, but not negative.

 ### 2 Connection size